brito-rafa/codeconnect-vm-operator/README.md

 git clone https://github.com/embano1/codeconnect-vm-operator.git
 ```

-# Scaffolding
+# Kubebuilder Scaffolding

-"scaffolding" is the first step of building an operator with kubebuilder starting with a brand-new directory.
+"scaffolding" is the first step of building an operator which kubebuilder will initialize the operator from a brand-new directory.

 ## Creating the directory

-For academic purposes, we will call the directory as "myoperator" but choose a more meaningful name because this directory name will be used as part of the default name of the k8s namespace and container of your operator (default behavior and it can be changed).
+For academic purposes, we will call the directory as "myoperator" but choose a more meaningful name because this directory name will be used as part of the default name of the k8s namespace and container of your operator (this is default behavior and it can be changed).

 ```bash
 cd ~/go/src